DavidChrisHenry/DuongChiHieu/Problem-5/README.md

 - You can test APIs in the url: HOST:PORT/users
 - HTTP METHOD is GET(get by id and get all users), POST, PUT, DELETE The POST and PUT methods use the content name, email, country.

+## Updated: I have installed swagger to test the API for the project

+Swagger url: HOST:PORT/swagger